Container-deposit legislation: Germany

-In Germany, the deposit legislation covers plastic, aluminum, and glass containers for water, beer, mixed drinks containing beer, carbonated and non-carbonated soft drinks including fruit juices, as well as mixed alcoholic drinks.
+In Germany, the deposit legislation covers plastic, aluminium, and glass containers for water, beer, mixed drinks containing beer, carbonated and non-carbonated soft drinks including fruit juices, as well as mixed alcoholic drinks.
 Excluded from the programme are containers for milk products, wine, spirits, liquors, and certain dietary drinks.
 Also excluded are containers smaller than 100 mL and larger than 3 L. Germany was noted in 2012 as one of the few countries that included plastic bottles in its schemes.

 There is separate legislation (known as Einwegpfand or single use deposit) for non-reusable containers, mostly thin plastic bottles and aluminium cans, distinct from (Mehrwegpfand reusable deposit) for reusable containers, mostly glass and thicker plastic.

 Legislation for an Einwegpfand (single use) deposit system was created in 2002 and came into force on 1 January 2003.
 However, its implementation was fought by lobby groups of German bottling industry and retailers.
 This fight also included trials at the Federal Administrative Court of Germany and the Federal Constitutional Court of Germany, but all trials were won by the German federal government.

 The deposit charge for Einwegpfand containers is required to be relatively high.
 As of October 2016, the standard deposit for these is €0.25.
 By comparison, the deposit for reusable containers (mostly glass bottles) is usually between 8 and 15 cents.
 The usual rates are locally €0.02 for some wine bottles, €0.08 for beer bottles up to 0.5 L, and €0.15 for beer bottles with flip-top closures, beer bottles over 0.5 L and other bottles (mostly water and soft-drinks, lesser fruit drinks, milk, cream, yoghurt).
 Some bottles have an even higher deposit.
 Bottle crates have a deposit of €1.50.